bernardsmith0892/ADS-B-Tracker/README.md

   --rtl_device device_index, -d device_index
                         Select the RTL-SDR device index to use.
 Defaults to device 0.
   --location Lat Lon, -l Lat Lon
-                        Set the latitude and longitude of your ground station.
-Usually your current location.
-Defaults to Honolulu, Hawaii.
+                        Set the latitude and longitude of your ground station; usually your current location.
+If unset, attempts to determine your location using your IP address.
   --TTL TTL, -t TTL     Delete a tracked object if we haven't heard from it for TTL seconds.
 Default to 100 seconds.
   --port PORT, -p PORT  The local port to run the Dash webserver on.
 Default to port 8050.
   --log LOG             Where to log information on detected ADS-B packets.
 Does not log if unset.
   --fix-single-bit-errors [Y/N]
                         Have the decoder attempt to fix single bit errors in packets.
 VERY RESOURCE INTENSIVE AT THIS TIME!!!
 ```

 ![Screenshot of the ADS-B Tracker Dashboard](app_screenshot.png "ADS-B Tracker Dashboard")